Complete UV Resonances of SMEFT Dim-9 Operators for Short-range Neutrinoless Double Beta Decay: Introduction

-An early approach to UV classification was the systematic ``topological decomposition'' of short-range dimension-nine operators presented in Ref.~\cite{Bonnet:2012kh}; see also Refs.~\cite{delAguila:2012nu,Graesser:2016bha,Helo:2015fba} for related analyses, and Ref.~\cite{Li:2026dim11} for the recent extension to dim-11.
-By enumerating tree-level topologies and classifying the quantum numbers of potential mediators, this work established a useful benchmark for the short-range dim-9 sector and serves as a reference for connecting $\onubb$ to collider-oriented models~\cite{Graf:2018ozy,Deppisch:2017ecm,Tello:2010am,Harz:2021psp,Graf:2022lhj,Angel:2012ug}.
+An early approach to UV classification was the systematic ``topological decomposition'' of short-range dimension-nine operators presented in Ref.~\cite{Bonnet:2012kh}; see also Refs.~\cite{delAguila:2012nu,Graesser:2016bha,Helo:2015fba} for related analyses, Ref.~\cite{Gargalionis:2020} for tree-level completions of $\Delta L=2$ operators up to dim-11 without vector mediators, Ref.~\cite{Esser:2026dim9} for a recent scalar/fermion analysis of dim-9 UV models in which the dim-9 contribution can dominate, Ref.~\cite{Fonseca:2016tbn} for vector representations and gauge-boson embeddings relevant to $0\nu\beta\beta$, and Ref.~\cite{Li:2026dim11} for the recent extension to dim-11.
+By enumerating tree-level topologies and classifying the quantum numbers of potential mediators, this work established a useful benchmark for the short-range dim-9 sector and serves as a reference for connecting $\onubb$ to collider-oriented models~\cite{Graf:2018ozy,Deppisch:2017ecm,Tello:2010am,Harz:2021psp,Angel:2012ug}.
 However, because that language is organized after electroweak symmetry breaking, it does not by itself resolve the full spectrum of inequivalent UV completions associated with a given low-energy structure.
 A purely broken-phase classification does not make the electroweak embedding unique, nor does it cleanly separate genuinely distinct electroweak completions from redundancies introduced by contractions, permutations, or SM-like propagating fields.
 This is precisely where an organization in the unbroken phase becomes valuable: it makes the role of electroweak embedding explicit and provides a clean framework in which completeness questions can be posed and answered under controlled assumptions.

 In this work we carry out a systematic classification of the short-range dim-9 UV dictionary in the unbroken electroweak phase, based on the $J$-basis framework.
 Starting from the dim-9 six-fermion SMEFT operator types relevant to short-range $\onubb$, we analyze the local operator space channel by channel and extract the corresponding ultraviolet mediator assignments.
 For a chosen partition of external legs, this is done by diagonalizing the relevant Poincar\'e and SM gauge Casimirs.
 This yields a direct resonance dictionary without manual diagram enumeration.
 The resulting operator-type-level UV dictionary is complete in the unbroken phase and, in sectors with repeated fields and nontrivial permutation symmetry, less prone to omissions than a purely manual topological decomposition~\cite{Grzadkowski:2010es,Henning:2015alf,Murphy:2020rsh}.
 We also provide the \texttt{Mathematica} \href{https://github.com/haolinli1991/GetUVsForType/tree/main}{code} built on our previous basis construction program \texttt{ABC4EFT} to automatically generate tree-level UV dictionaries for arbitrary SMEFT operator types.